YasAsgari/Mosaic-benchmark/mosaic_benchmark/Docs/docs/tutorial.md

 ## FAQ

-**Q1.** I developed a novel Scenario description or generating edges method and I would like to see it integrated in `Mosaic-Benchmark`.
+**Q1.** I developed a novel Scenario description or generating edges method and I would like to see it integrated in `mosaic-Benchmark`.
 What should I do?

 **A1.** That's great!
 Just open an issue on the project [GitHub](https://github.com/YasAsgari/Mosaic-benchmark) briefly describing the